agiledev-students-spring2023/final-project-restaurant-item-rating-project/CONTRIBUTING.md

 ## Instructions for Setting up the Local Development Environment:
-1. Clone the repository
+1. Clone the repository.
-2. Prior to writing code on a section make a '@-mentioned' comment to indicate that the code is your code
+2. Create clone in VS Code.
-3.
+3. Write code.
+4. Enter the command 'git pull' into terminal.
+5. Stage Changes.
+6. Commit code with a descriptive message.

 ## Instructions for Building and Testing the Project: